 The adjusted higher gauge theory $p$-form centre symmetry is most readily identified in analogy to the classic derivation of the Yang--Mills centre symmetry, which we briefly recall here to illustrate the parallel.
 Consider a Euclidean spacetime \(M=\Sigma\times\mathbb S^1\) with periodic time \(t\sim t+\beta\), where \(\beta\) may be interpreted as inverse temperature.
 In the classical case of Euclidean Yang--Mills theory with gauge group $G$, if we for simplicity work with the trivial \(G\)-bundle on \(M\), then the potential \(A\) is periodic, i.e.\ \(A(\vec x,t+\beta)=A(\vec x,t)\).
 The potential transforms under a gauge transformation \(g\colon M\to G\) as

 Since \(g\) is periodic (being defined on \(M=\Sigma\times\mathbb S^1\)), \(A\) remains periodic after gauge transformation.
-One then considers non-periodic gauge-like transformations formally given by \eqref{eq:YM_gauge_transformation} but now parameterised by a not-necessarily-periodic \(g\colon \Sigma\times\mathbb R \to G\) satisfying the $G$-twisted periodicity condition
+One then considers non-periodic gauge-like transformations formally given by \eqref{eq:YM_gauge_transformation} but now parameterized by a not-necessarily-periodic \(g\colon \Sigma\times\mathbb R \to G\) satisfying the $G$-twisted periodicity condition

 for some \(\gamma\in G\).
 For this to be a symmetry of the theory, the periodicity of the gauge potential, $A(\vec x, t +\beta) = A(\vec x, t)$, must be preserved under \eqref{eq:YM_gauge_transformation}, that is, we require